Content Navigation

 6Did the organization provide support (whether in the form of grants or the provision of services or facilities) to anyone other than (i) its supported organizations, (ii) individuals that are part of the charitable class benefited by one or more of its supported organizations, or (iii) other supporting organizations that also support or benefit one or more of the filing organization’s supported organizations?
 If “Yes,” provide detail in Part VI.

 7Did the organization provide a grant, loan, compensation, or other similar payment to a substantial contributor (as defined in section 4958(c)(3)(C)), a family member of a substantial contributor, or a 35% controlled entity with regard to a substantial contributor?
-If “Yes,” complete Part I of Schedule L (Form 990 or 990-EZ).
+If “Yes,” complete Part I of Schedule L (Form 990).

-8Did the organization make a loan to a disqualified person (as defined in section 4958) not described in line 7?
-If “Yes,” complete Part I of Schedule L (Form 990 or 990-EZ).
+8Did the organization make a loan to a disqualified person (as defined in section 4958) not described on line 7?
+If “Yes,” complete Part I of Schedule L (Form 990).

-bDid one or more disqualified persons (as defined in line 9a) hold a controlling interest in any entity in which the supporting organization had an interest?
+bDid one or more disqualified persons (as defined on line 9a) hold a controlling interest in any entity in which the supporting organization had an interest?
 If “Yes,” provide detail in Part VI.

 bDid the organization have any excess business holdings in the tax year?
 (Use Schedule C, Form 4720, to determine whether the organization had excess business holdings.)